 Garlicky shellfish, fiery chicken piri-piri and cinnamon-dusted custard tarts all land on your plate in Lisbon.
 Loosen a belt notch, book a Lisbon hotel and plan your foodie trip with this guide to the top 10 food and drink things to do in Lisbon.

 With delicious Atlantic breezes and a big blue sky overhead, summer holidays in Lisbon are outdoors and full of party spirit.
 Book a summer Lisbon hotel to catch the hottest festivals, laze on the beach or dine alfresco in the Moorish Alfama.

 Lantern-lit fado bars, dreamy castle views and vintage trams are just part of short breaks in Lisbon.
 Use this inspirational two-day itinerary to get the most out of your stay in a Lisbon hotel.

-Straddling seven hills, each of Lisbon’s neighbourhoods has its own character.
-Book the right Lisbon hotel with this handy neighbourhood guide to where to stay in Lisbon.
+Straddling seven hills, each of Lisbon’s neighborhoods has its own character.
+Book the right Lisbon hotel with this handy neighborhood guide to where to stay in Lisbon.

 A Lisbon city break is all about rattling tram rides, Bairro Alto street parties and strolls in labyrinthine Alfama.
 Choose a central Lisbon hotel to discover a youthful city with a rich history.